 The chapter contains the supervision record and contract (see Appendices).

-AMENDMENTThis chapter was updated in July 2018 to amend the chapter's appendices.
-The Supervision Record and Supervision Contract have been updated (see Appendices).
+AMENDMENTThis chapter was updated in June 2021 to amend the chapter's appendices, and add additional information regarding the Signs of Safety model of practice and case frequency in Children's Services.
+The Supervision Record and Supervision Contract have been updated (see Appendices)

 1. What Supervision Means